Maxinne-02/Maxinne-02/README.md

 - 👋 Hi, I’m @Maxinne-02
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning the art of trolling